A Great Team = Great Gardens

 My favorite fruits that grow on Maui are lilikoi and mango.

-Lahaina Intermediate and Princess Nahi’ena’ena Elementary School
+Princess Nahi’ena’ena Elementary School

 His passion for organic gardening/farming, local food security and incorporating health and wellness into education began while at Sacred Hearts, where he created his first organic school garden.
 He was trained by the Ku Aina Pa School Garden Teacher Training Program based in Waimea, Hawaii and also at the Farm as School, Food as Medicine Institute, a biodynamic farm in Pauuilo, Hawaii.
 Bradley is excited to a part of the Grow Some Good family and continuing the important work of teaching West Maui students about growing food and establishing lifelong healthy habits.